Appointat/CSharp-and-.NET-Automatic-Testing/Automated Tests Notes/README.md

     >
 2. **Write your tests [[link](https://www.electronjs.org/docs/latest/tutorial/automated-testing#write-your-tests)]**

+## Set up Spectron for automated testing (method 2) [ChatGPT]

+To use Yarn to generate automated tests for a project in Rider, you can follow these general steps:

+1. Install Yarn: If you haven't installed Yarn already, you can download it from the official website: **[https://classic.yarnpkg.com/en/docs/install](https://classic.yarnpkg.com/en/docs/install)**.
+2. Install testing dependencies: Depending on the testing framework you want to use (e.g. Jest, Mocha, etc.), you need to install the necessary dependencies.
+For example, if you want to use Jest, you can run the following command in the terminal:

+    ```css
+    yarn add --dev jest @types/jest
+    ```

+    This installs the Jest testing framework and its TypeScript typings as a development dependency.

+3. Create test files: Once you have installed the testing dependencies, you can create test files for your project.
+For example, if you have a TypeScript project with source files in a **`src`** directory, you can create a test file **`src/index.test.ts`** that tests the code in **`src/index.ts`**.
+4. Configure Jest: Depending on your project's setup, you may need to configure Jest to work with your project.
+This can include configuring Jest to recognize TypeScript files or setting up Jest to use specific testing libraries or mock functions.
+You can configure Jest by adding a **`jest.config.js`** file to the root of your project or by adding a **`jest`** section to your **`package.json`** file.
+5. Run tests: Once you have created test files and configured Jest, you can run the tests using the **`yarn test`** command.
+This command runs the tests using the configuration specified in the **`jest.config.js`** or **`package.json`** file.

+In Rider, you can use the built-in test runner to run your Yarn tests.
+To do this, you need to configure the test runner to use the **`yarn test`** command.
+You can do this by opening the "Run" menu, selecting "Edit Configurations...", and then creating a new "Yarn" configuration.
+In the "Yarn" configuration, set the "Script" field to "test" and the "Arguments" field to any additional arguments you want to pass to the **`yarn test`** command.
+Then, you can run the tests by selecting the "Yarn" configuration from the "Run" menu.

 ## Set up Spectron for automated tests

 1. Install Spectron as a dependency in your project.